Dev8683/pvsneslibwiki/Installation-with-Windows.md

 You can find the lastest release here: [pvsneslib latest release](https://github.com/alekmaul/pvsneslib/releases/latest)

-It is also recommended that you install **‘snes examples’** (examples for PVSnesLib) and [Programmer's Notepad](http://www.pnotepad.org/download/) (an IDE), thought they don’t necessarily affect the functionality of PVSneslib.
+It is also recommended that you install **‘snes examples’** (examples for PVSnesLib) and [Programmer's Notepad](http://www.pnotepad.org/download/) (an IDE), though they don’t necessarily affect the functionality of PVSneslib.

 You can find the latest release here: [SNES examples latest release](https://github.com/alekmaul/pvsneslib/releases/latest)